 Sheena is a graduate of the Scottish Enterprise Rural Leadership Programme, the chair of the Wigtown Food Festival amd was a 2018 Emerging Leader of the Oxford Farming Conference.

 In her (very limited) spare time, Sheena enjoys reading, walking and watching Scotland rugby team at Murrayfield, at every opportunity.
-She was elected as a Director at the AGM on 16th November 2018.
+She was elected as a Director of SRA at the AGM on 16th November 2018.

 Steve is a passionate advocate for the voluntary sector and community causes, managing 3 and having chaired or been on the board of numerous charities from California to Geneva.
 He has provided advice to over 50 Scottish rural community organisations especially in the areas of; fundraising, marketing and governance.

 Having worked in the areas of youth offending, and overseas development, Steve is currently an Ambassador for a Scottish conservation organisation.
-He was elected as a Director at the AGM on 16th November 2018.
+He was elected as a Director of SRA at the AGM on 16th November 2018.